wp-plugins/bogo-buddypress/readme.txt

 Make your multilingual WordPress site have a multilingual social network, with Bogo and BuddyPress.

-If your default language BuddyPress is at `http://www.example.com/members/`, then a German localized version would be at `http://www.example.com/de/members/`.
-If you have also added Spanish to Bogo, then that version would be found at `http://www.example.com/es/BuddyPress/`.
-Note that the language switcher widget/shortcode is currently not supported for BuddyPress, you'll have to link manually.
+Say your default language BuddyPress is located at `/members/` and you have German and Spanish translations of your website, then the localized BuddyPress versions can be viewed at `/de/members/` and `/es/members/`, respectively.

 Translate your BuddyPress Extended Profiles: Admin Panel -> Users -> BogoBP XProfile